 Step 1: Identify and classify PII

 Once you have a clear picture of the types of PII you will need to protect, find out where that data is stored.
 This includes gaining visibility into your data at rest, data in motion, and data in use.
-What security protocols are already in place to secure data in each of these phases?
+To do this, use regular expressions, keyword sets, or both to locate and match PII.
+Reduce false positives in your data discovery scans by deploying compound term processing and proximity scanning.

 Make sure your PII policy sets forth who can access PII, as well as the (limited) acceptable ways in which PII can be used for business purposes.
 This policy should provide the framework for implementing tools to reinforce user access.